tarienna/ng-tri-state-checkbox/README.md

 **Input**: ngTriStateCheckbox <br />
 **Required tags:** value <br />

-When it is checked, it will add it's value (from the tag "value") to the connected ngTriStateCheckbox.
+The value of this checkbox will only be added to the ngModel output of the connected "ngTriStateCheckbox", when this checkbox is checked.

 ##### value
 **Typ:** Template Tag <br />
-**Input:** The ngTriStateCheckbox's value, when checked
+**Input:** The value of the connected ngTriStateCheckbox.

 ## Custom styles